Frequently Asked Questions

 Sending Mail

-- One of your database clauses excludes rows based on a string or date.
+- One of the database clauses excludes rows based on a string or date.
 If the column contains a null value, the clause will fail for that row.
 This even occurs when the clause uses the <> operator.
 This is a limitation of the SQL standard and not Gammadyne Mailer.

 - An incorrect Recipient Column was chosen.
 This column must contain an email address.
+The address cannot be inside quotes.

 - There are duplicate recipient email addresses and the "Eliminate duplicate recipients" box is checked.